 If here below, where sentiment is far too weak to withstand error, I should see men glorying in you, nobility of blood—a meager thing!—I should not wonder, for even where desire is not awry, I mean in Heaven, I too felt such pride.

-The dialectical thrust of this passage is evident and is emblematic of the heaven of Mars, where family ties and affect are resurgent.
+The dialectical thrust of this passage is evident and is emblematic of the heaven of Mars, where family ties and human affect are resurgent.
 The pilgrim’s “appetito” cannot err, a fact corroborated by Beatrice’s response, which is not to censure Dante for his pride in Cacciaguida, but to laugh at him (Par.
 16.13-15).
 And yet — in a splendid example of the Commedia’s non-renunciation of its dialectical texture — he is not immune from a sense of glory in his ancestry.

 Although the pilgrim glories in his noble ancestry, the poet immediately registers the ephemeral nature of such glory, given the depredations of time.
 Our metaphorical cloaks can only get shorter, unless we find new material to add on a constant basis, for time’s scissors continue to cut away at whatever we create: